seelikat/neuro-visual-reconstruction-dataset-index/README.md

 academic website and contact:
 [seelikat.github.io](seelikat.github.io)

-_If you know of additional datasets or have corrections, please open an issue or start a discussion._
+_If you know of additional datasets or have corrections, please send me a mail, open an issue or start a discussion._